Pete Carroll–Jim Harbaugh rivalry: 2011-2014: Seattle and San Francisco

-AFC West
+2025: Las Vegas and Los Angeles

 Prior to the start of the 2024 season, Harbaugh returned to the NFL when he accepted the head coaching position for the Los Angeles Chargers.
 Following that season, the Las Vegas Raiders announced that they had hired Carroll as their new head coach, to start in the 2025 season.
 As both teams compete in the AFC West division, Reuters reported on the hiring by saying that Carroll would "resume a long rivalry" with Harbaugh.
+Ultimately, the Chargers beat the Raiders in both of their regular season matchups, with the Raiders failing to advance to the playoffs.
+Carroll was fired after the 2025 season after posting a 3–14 record.